Carllos22/Carllos22/README.md

  - I’m looking to collaborate on **projects to keep learning and innovating.**

- - I’m looking for help with **getting more involved in the programming world.**
+ - **Every day I'm looking to get more involved in the world of software development.**

  - You can find more information about what I share at [https://linktr.ee/carloscontrerasch](https://linktr.ee/carloscontrerasch)